bbbootstrap/bbbootstrap.github.io/README.md

-this bootstrap carousel is create by <a href="https://bbbootstrap.com">BBBootstrap.com</a>
+this bootstrap carousel is created by <a href="https://bbbootstrap.com">BBBootstrap.com</a>